20 Best Chinese New Year Books for Kids

 What are your favorite Chinese New Year books for kids?

 We’d love to know which books your kids loved the most!
-Please leave a comment with your review and recommendations so we can learn from you, too.
+Please comment with your review and recommendations so we can learn from you.

 Happy Lunar New Year, friends!